python-control/python-control/doc/iosys.rst

 `outputs` keywords, as described in the :class:`InputOutputSystem` class.
-For state space systems, the names of the states can also be given, but caution should be used since the order of states in the combined system is not gauranteed.
+For state space systems, the names of the states can also be given, but caution should be used since the order of states in the combined system is not guaranteed.

 Signal-based interconnection